wejlab/animalcules/README.md

 * Select a datatype to use
 * Click the button "Plot" to plot
 * Select "Use Cached Data" to change color/shape of data points without re-running t-SNE

-A wrapper for conduction 2D and 3D t-distributed stochastic neighbor embedding.

 ![](https://github.com/compbiomed/materials/blob/master/animalcules/fig_046.png)